 If you are accepted as an employer, you will be entering into a contract with PLT Canada.
 This contract will include reporting requirements as well as obtaining consent from participants to collect, use and disclose their participation.

+PLT Canada wishes to make every effort to streamline the application process.
 Please refer to Appendix 1 for a list of approved Green Jobs to see the types of jobs that will be approved.
 Application approvals are at the discretion of PLT Canada and SFI Inc.

 You will be notified of the status of your funding application.
 If you are approved, a contract outlining terms and conditions (aligned with eligibility and requirements outlined below) will be drafted by PLT Canada and provided to successful applicants.

+Confirmation of employee paid wages will be required at the completion of the employment in order to receive the full funding amount.
 Confirmation will include supplying PLT Canada with the first and last paystub of each employee whose position was funded.
 PLT Canada may request additional documentation to support wage claims made by the employer.